turecross321/flashforge-client/README.md

 This is an unofficial Python package to ease communicating with FlashForge 3D printers.

+# Supported Printers

+This has only been tested with the FlashForge Dreamer, but it should work with all printers that have the capability of being controlled by the FlashPrint application.

 # Planned Features

 - Make this an actual package